nudgelang/liath/README.md

-# WhiteMatter
+# Liath

-WhiteMatter is an advanced, extensible database system built on top of RocksDB or LevelDB with Lua as its query language.
+Liath is an advanced, extensible database system built on top of RocksDB or LevelDB with Lua as its query language.
 It combines the power of key-value storage, vector search, LLM capabilities, and file operations into a flexible and modular architecture.

 ## Features